dominodatalab/domino-code-assist-docs/docs/install.md

 1. Go to the _Environments_ page (the cube icon in the left-side-bar).
 2. Open your LCA environment definition.
 3. Click the <span class="white-button">Edit Definition</span> button.
-4. Scroll to the bottom and check :fontawesome-regular-square: _Full rebuild without cache_.
+4. Scroll to the bottom and check :fontawesome-regular-square-check: _Full rebuild without cache_.
 5. Click the <span class="white-button">Build</span> button.

 ## Check Versions